minarul24/docs/testproject-sdk/opensdk-v2/java-sdk/reports.md

 ## Naming Projects

 When running tests with the SDK, TestProject will automaticaly create a project for you so that it can use if for reporting.
 This project needs to have a name.
-You can explicitly set that name wiht the constructor if you want.
+You can explicitly set that name with the constructor if you want.

 ### Explicit Names